LilayLily/Analyzing-the-forecast-quality-of-wind-energy-in-Germany-from-2012-to-2020/README.md

 ## Goals

-Against this background, the aim of this project is to analyze the day-ahead forecast quality of wind energy feed-in in the control areas of the German TSOs or for the whole area of Germany for the years 2012 to 2020.
+Against this background, the aim of this project is to analyze the day-ahead forecast quality of wind energy feed-in in the control areas of the German TSOs and for the whole area of Germany for the years 2012 to 2020.
 Within the analysis, the seasonal fluctuations and also the forecast horizons are taken into account.
 This approach makes it possible to derive recommendations for action to ensure better forecast quality.

 ## Structure